Welcome to the HIV/AIDS Education

 The study, lead by HIV Prevention Trials Network, has led some world leaders, including Secretary of State Hillary Rodham Clinton, to emphasize treatments as prevention.
 The HIV Prevention Trails Network, a global partnership dedicated to reducing the transmission of HIV, led the study.

 Groundbreaking National Sexuality Education Standards Set the New Gold Standard for Sexuality Education in Public Schools

 Four leading health organizations recently released the first-ever national standards for sexuality education in schools.
 Published in the Journal of School Health, the ground-breaking National Sexuality Education Standards: Core Content and Skills, K-12 provide clear, consistent, and straightforward guidance on the essential minimum, core content for sexuality education that is developmentally and age-appropriate for students in grades Kindergarten through grade 12.

 The standards are the result of a cooperative effort by the American Association of Health Education, the American School Health Association, the national Education Association Health Information network, and the Society of State Leaders of Health and Physical Education, in coordination with the Future of Sex Education (FoSE) Initiative.
 Nearly 40 stakeholders including content experts, medical and public health professionals, teachers, sexuality educators, and young people developed the standards in a two-year process.

-To view the complete National Sexuality Education Standards, as a PDF, go to http://www.aahperd.org/aahe/advocacy/pressreleases/upload/JOSH-FoSE-Standards-FINAL.pdf
+To view the complete National Sexuality Education Standards, go to http://www.shapeamerica.org/standards/

 AIDS at 30: The U.S. Epidemic